FairpoolDEX/contracts/Market-Crash-Protection.md

 ### Quote token

-Quote token is a token that is traded for [base token](#base-token).
+Quote token is the second token in a pair.
 In a LINK-USDT pair, USDT is the quote token.
 Quote token is normally less volatile than base token.

 Examples: